Pandemic interrupts Nigeria’s housing boom

 Housing development agencies in various state governments have had very limited impact.

 The Islamist insurgency in Nigeria started in 1999 with the establishment of Sharia law in several Muslim-majority states in the north.
-Tensions between Christians and Muslims have resulted in thousands of killings, with deaths sharply increasing in recent years as conflict between the Islamic group Boko Haram and the secular government continues to grow.
+Tensions between Christians and Muslims resulted in thousands of killings, with deaths sharply increasing in recent years.

 “Unarguably, people are moving down south.
 The insurgency is really affecting the construction industry negatively,” said Fred Akinloye, former chairman of Nigerian Institution of Estate Surveyors and Valuers (NIESV) Kano State Chapter.
 “Property values have gone down considerably because demand is very low.”